raphaelalmeidamartins/delivery-app/README.md

 <details>
   <summary markdown="span"><strong>:us: English</strong></summary><br />

 Full stack React/Node.js group project developed by [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/), [Arthur Teixeira](https://github.com/TuzinF5), [Helder Medeiros](https://github.com/helderme), [Rômulo Rodrigues](https://github.com/romulo-rp29) and [Sophia Contesini](https://github.com/sophiacontesini) at the end of Unit 31 ([Back-end Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/3_Desenvolvimento-Back-end)) of Trybe's Web Development course.
-I was approved with 100% of the mandatory and optional requirements met.
+We got approved with 100% of the mandatory and optional requirements met.

 We had to develop both the Front-end and Back-end of a full stack application for a drink delivery app by using React, Node,js and Express.